andy5211d/DR2TVOverlay/ReadMe.md

 - Add `divingoverlaysV2.x.x.lua` to OBS Studio via Tools>Scripts > "+" button
 - Import 'divingoverlays-obssource.json' to OBS Studio via Profile>Import and select the .json file

-On first install the user must map the necessary DR2Video files in OBS as can be seen in the following screenshots.
+On first install the user must map the necessary DR2Video files in OBS as can be seen in the following two screenshots.

 The file location mapping in DR2Video:
 ![gif](https://github.com/andy5211d/DR2TVOverlay/blob/main/gifs/DR2Videofilelocations.gif)

 The file location mapping in OBS-Studio DR2TVOverlay script:
 ![gif](https://github.com/andy5211d/DR2TVOverlay/blob/main/gifs/OBSscriptfilelocations.gif)

-The above are two file mapping examples, you can use any mapping that make sense to Windows but ensure that they are consistant!
+The above are two file mapping examples, you can use any mapping that make sense to Windows, but ensure that they are consistant!
 Errors in file mapping are the usual cause of the script not working.
-It will be necessary to run an event or two in Diverecorder to generate the files in DR2Video.
+It will be necessary to run an event or two in Diverecorder to generate the files in DR2Video so as to be able to map them.
 One event will need to be Event B to produce the required files.
-This should only need to be done once, on initial installation of the script.
+This file mapping should only need to be done once, on initial installation of the script.

 # Usage
 These operating instructions assume that the user is familiar with Diverecorder and OBS-Studio.
 Both programs have lots of